mwistrand/zepto-jquery-utilities/README.md

   * Returns a factory function that:
     1. Creates a new instance object from a prototype.
     2. Calls an optional function bound to `this` before it…
-    3. Calls an options `initialize` method.
+    3. Calls an optional `initialize` method with either the original arguments OR the return value of the optional `beforeFn` function.

 ```javascript
 var protoObject = {